One Simple Way to Improve Communication With Your Child

 Wow, it’s been a while!
 Summer has been hectic for this crew.
 Between band, soccer tournaments, and all the running around, it feels like we haven’t had a chance to catch our breath.

-One thing I’ve noticed during the summer months is that my kids tend to talk to me more.
-I think it’s because our lives slow down just a little, and we’re not rushing from one school-related thing to the next.
+One thing I’ve noticed during the summer months is that my kids tend to talk to me more, because we’re not rushing from one school-related thing to the next.
+Once back-to-school season hits and the schedule gets full again, that openness can quietly disappear, which is exactly why having a low-pressure outlet for conversation matters so much.

-As I’ve been having these deeper conversations with my kids, I was reminded of something I’ve mostly done with my oldest daughter, something I felt was worth sharing.
+As I’ve been having these deeper conversations with my kids, I was reminded of one of the simplest and most effective ways I have found to improve communication with your child, and I felt it was worth sharing.

 A few years ago, I noticed she often wanted to talk to me about something, but she seemed nervous or unsure of how to bring it up.
 When I asked why, she’d just shrug and say, “I don’t know.”
 (Side note: I absolutely hate that answer.
 It drives me crazy.)